silverstee1/WizNet-Card-Slot-Adapter/README.md

 Must be used with Swiss-gc

-Use Swiss build 1788 or the latetest ~~artifact build 1744+~~  it has the new hypervisor driver for W6100 and W5500 allowing you to use it for Mario Kart LAN etc.
+Use Swiss build 1788 or the latest ~~artifact build 1744+~~  it has the new hypervisor driver for W6100 and W5500 allowing you to use it for Mario Kart LAN etc.

 **Assembly Video**